ALeksBondarenko/Pixar-Fun/THIRD_PARTY_NOTICES.md

 For information about TMDB API terms and attribution requirements, refer to the official TMDB developer documentation.

-## Pixar and Disney

-Pixar, Disney, movie titles, character names, character designs, posters, images, and related properties are trademarks or copyrighted works of their respective owners.

-This repository is an independent, non-commercial educational and portfolio project.
-It is not affiliated with, sponsored by, or endorsed by Pixar Animation Studios or The Walt Disney Company.

 ## Apple and Other Platforms

 Apple, iOS, Xcode, Swift, and related names may be trademarks of Apple Inc.